nirlepshah/movie_api/README.md

 | Allow existing users to deregister                         | /users/:Username            | DELETE      | Allow existing users to deregister.                                                |
 |                                                            |

-● Database is built using MongoDB and uploaded to MongoDB Atlas. <br />
+● Database is built using MongoDB and uploaded to MongoDB Atlas <br />
-● Database is connected to API deployed on Heroku.<br />
+● Database is connected to API deployed on Heroku<br />
-● API includes user authentication, authorization code and data validation at relevant endpoints.
+● API includes user authentication, authorization code and data validation at relevant endpoints

 ## Test the API